-When examining data from distant, large earthquakes, early researchers (Oldham, 1906; Mohorovičić, 1910; Jeffreys, 1926; Lehmann, 1936) could identify simple arrivals from P and S-waves, but they could also see other arrivals as seismic energy propagated and reverberated within the Earth.
-Some of these additional phases (Pdiff, SP, PKKP, etc.) can be seen in Fig. 8

-- and Fig. 9.
+- 290 When examining data from distant, large earthquakes, early researchers (Oldham, 1906; Mohorovičić, 1910; Jeffreys, 1926; Lehmann, 1936) could identify simple arrivals from P and S-waves, but they could also see other arrivals as seismic energy propagated and reverberated within the Earth.
+Some of these additional phases (Pdiff, SP, PKKP, etc.) can be seen in Fig. 8 and Fig. 9.
 The first signal to arrive at GT01 is the P-wave (Pdiff) that transits the Earth's mantle and diffracts along the coremantle boundary, which lies nearly 3000 km below our feet.
-Others that are visible include those that interact with the Earth's core - for example, PKKP, is the P-wave that travels through the mantle and outer core, reflecting once off the understand of the core-mantle boundary, before reaching the seismic station.
-Figure 9 shows the paths of various seismic phases that travelled from the site of the earthquake, denoted by the star at 0° to the station in Bristol, over a quarter of the way around the planet. - 285 Here, we only show the phases that are most easily visible on the seismogram in Fig. 8 but it should be noted that there are other less-easily visible phases present in the seismic trace; there are a number of current research endeavours to study these more exotic signals.
-Teleseismic events such as this one provide our primary means of mapping the internal structure of the planet; they are how we know, for example, that the Earth has a core that is distinctly different from the mantle. - 290 Seismic waves travel through the Earth like light travels through a prism; as the waves cross layers they encounter variations in material properties, which cause them to bend/refract, reflect or even change phase (e.g. P-waves convert to S-waves).
-Analysis of these changes in the seismic waves highlights the existence of the main layers within the Earth such as the solid inner core, the liquid outer core, the mantle and the comparatively thin crustal layer upon which life exists.
+Others that are visible include those that interact with the Earth's - 295 core for example, PKKP, is the P-wave that travels through the mantle and outer core, reflecting once off the underside of the core-mantle boundary, before reaching the seismic station.
+Figure 9 shows the paths of various seismic phases that travelled from the site of the earthquake, denoted by the star at 0° to the station in Bristol, over a quarter of the way around the planet.
+Here, we only show the phases that are most easily visible on the seismogram in Fig. 8 but it should be noted that there are other less-easily visible phases present in the seismic trace; there are many current research endeavours to study these more - 300 exotic signals.
+Teleseismic events such as this one provide our primary means of mapping the internal structure of the planet; they are how we know, for example, that the Earth has a core that is distinctly different from the mantle.

+Seismic waves travel through the Earth like light travels through a prism; as the waves cross layers they encounter variations in material properties, which cause them to bend/refract, reflect or even change phase (e.g. P-waves convert to S-waves).

+- 305 Analysis of these changes in the seismic waves highlights the existence of the main layers within the Earth such as the solid inner core, the liquid outer core, the mantle and the comparatively thin crustal layer upon which life exists.
 The arrivals from an event such as the Palu earthquake, which occurred at a relatively shallow depth of ~20 km, illuminate the existence of the inner and outer cores when waves reflect off the inner core and either pass through or are diffracted off the outer core.
-Modern day seismologists use arrivals from many earthquakes recorded by dense seismic networks to tomographically image the Earth's three-dimensional internal structure, much the same way as medical imaging techniques are used to investigate the internal structure of the human body.
+Modern-day seismologists use arrivals from many earthquakes recorded by dense seismic networks to tomographically image the - 310 Earth's three-dimensional internal structure, much the same way as medical imaging techniques are used to investigate the internal structure of the human body.

-- 300 Closer to home, the magnitude M_w 6.8 that occurred approximately 44 km SW of Mouzaki, Greece on 25 October 2018, had far fewer devastating consequences.
-Like the Palu event, this earthquake also registered on the tower seismometer and its signal is clearly visible above the regular activity near the tower (see Fig. 10).
-Although smaller and less destructive than the Palu event, the Greece event occurred closer to Bristol and was therefore more clearly visible.
-Data from this earthquake also provides a treasure trove of information on the internal structure of the Earth.
+Closer to home, the magnitude M_w 6.8 that occurred approximately 44 km SW of Mouzaki, Greece on 25 October 2018, had far fewer devastating consequences.
+Like the Palu event, this earthquake also registered on the tower seismometer and its

+315 signal is visible above the regular activity near the tower (see Fig. 10).
+Although smaller and less destructive than the Palu event, the Greece event occurred closer to Bristol and was therefore more apparent in the raw waveform data.
+Data from this earthquake also provide a treasure trove of information on the internal structure of the Earth.
 The P-wave and S-wave arrivals are clearly visible phases that travel through the Earth's interior and are therefore referred to as body waves.
-The larger energy arriving - 305 visible phases that travel through the Earth's interior and are therefore referred to as body waves.
 The larger energy arriving after 1000 seconds is associated with surface waves that propagate along the surface of the Earth.
 Surface waves are always slower than body waves and are generally lower in dominant frequency.